n00bcodr/jellyfin_ratings/README.md

      }
    })();
    ```
+4. Add you MDBList API-Key to the top of the script.
-4. Save and refresh Jellyfin in your browser
+5. Save and refresh Jellyfin in your browser

 ---